big-ucl/rumboost/README.md

 ## Installation

+To use the latest version of RUMBoost, we recommend cloning this repository and installing the requirements in a separate environment.

-RUMBoost is launched on [pypi](https://pypi.org/project/rumboost/).
-You can install it with the following command:
+An oldest version of RUMBoost is also available on [pypi](https://pypi.org/project/rumboost/).
+All the resources (examples, docs and requirements) related to this version are in the [commit associated with the release](https://github.com/big-ucl/rumboost/tree/v1.0.2).
+You can install RUMBoost from PyPI with the following command:

 `pip install rumboost`